ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 When custom CBOR is used, the Content-Format in messages containing a payload is set to application/ace-groupcomm+cbor, defined in {{Section 11.2 of I-D.ietf-ace-key-groupcomm}}.
 Furthermore, the entry labels defined in {{groupcomm-parameters}} of this document MUST be used, when specifying the corresponding configuration and status parameters.

+When CoRAL is used, the Content-Format in messages containing a payload is set to application/coral+cbor, defined in {{Section 7.2 of I-D.ietf-core-coral}}.

 ## Retrieve the Full List of Group Configurations ## {#collection-resource-get}

 This operation MUST be supported by the Group Manager and an Administrator.